codingsoo/codingsoo.github.io1/pages/psychology/developmental-psychology.md

 ### Inborn reflexes and skills

-Reflexes (반사) are responses that are inborn and do not have to be learned.
+Reflexes are responses that are inborn and do not have to be learned.
 Ex) Babinski reflex- baby’s toes fan out when sole of baby’s foot is stroked.
 Newborns have reflexes to ensure that they will be fed.

 - The rooting reflex--when something touches a newborn’s cheek, the infant turns toward that side with an open mouth.
 - The sucking reflex- prompts infants to suck at things that touch their lips